jkeger/arctic/README.md

 Documentation
 =============
 The code docstrings contain the full documentation for each class and function.

+Most of the python wrapper code precisely mirrors the core C++ classes and functions.
+The full docstrings are not duplicated in that case so please refer to the C++ for the complete details.

 This section provides an overview of the key contents and features.
 It is aimed at general users with a few extra details for anyone wanting to navigate or work